Nahan: Suketi Fossil Park

 Suketi Fossil Park, also known as Shivalik Fossil Park, is located approximately 21 km from Nahan.
 The park displays life-size fibre-reinforced plastic (FRP) models of prehistoric animals whose fossilised skeletons were discovered at the site.
 It is the first park of its kind in Asia to be developed at the actual location where fossils were found.

 The park is situated on the left bank of the Markanda River and can be reached via a 4 km link road from the highway in Haryana.
 Located in the upper and middle Shiwaliks Hills, which consist mainly of soft sandstone and clay rocks, the park currently features six sets of life-size models representing species such as Stegodon ganesa, Sivatherium, Hexaprotodon sivalensis, Colossochelys atlas, Paramachaerodus, and Crocodilia.
 These Mesozoic animals once inhabited the region.

 On 31 October 2010, a senior lecturer with the Department of Geological Survey discovered an approximately two-and-a-half-foot-long piece of ivory buried in sandy soil at the site.
 Based on previous carbon dating conducted in the region, the ivory is estimated to be around 150,000 years old.

 Trilokpur Temple

 Trilokpur Temple, dedicated to Goddess Mahamaya Bala Sundari, was built in 1573 by Raja Dip Prakash.
 It is located approximately 23 km from Nahan and 6 km from Kala Amb, which serves as the gateway to Nahan from Haryana.

 Trilokpur holds significant religious importance and attracts lakhs of devotees from across northern India, particularly from Haryana and Himachal Pradesh.
 A major fair is organised at the temple twice a year during the Navaratri festivals in April and October, during which large numbers of devotees visit to offer their prayers to the goddess.

-Dhaula Kuan

-Dhaula Kuan is located approximately 20 km from Nahan on the road to Paonta Sahib.
-It is known for its expansive orchards of citrus fruits and mangoes, as well as a fruit canning factory that produces various kinds of juices, jams, pickles, and canned fruits.

-Near Dhaula Kuan is the Katasan Devi Temple, associated with a historical battle in which Raja Jagat Singh defeated the advancing army of Rustam Qadir Rohilla.
-The temple was constructed by the Raja in gratitude for the victory and remains a site of local religious importance.

-The area also hosts a research station under the jurisdiction of Himachal Pradesh Krishi Vishvavidyalaya (HPKVV), where research on tropical fruits is conducted.